Yeshey/SignLanguageDetection_TenserFlow_RaspberryPi/README.md

 Project to deploy a Machine Learning Model on a Rasberry Pi

+Machine learning based on tensorflow and a costum dataset & convert it to Lite model to run on embedded devices as raspberry pi or android

 ## Setup

 - follow the `SignLanguageDetection.ipynb` file to setup, train and run the model